HADY-MOHAMMED/EXCEL_PROJECT-DATA_ANALYTICS/README.md

 #### 📈 PivotChart

-- I created a combo PivotChart from my PivotTable in ASAP1.PNG to visualize the relationship between financial return and market frequency for the top 10 data science skills.
+- I created a combo PivotChart from my PivotTable to visualize the relationship between financial return and market frequency for the top 10 data science skills.

 Primary Axis: Median Salary (as a Clustered Column) sorted in descending order to instantly isolate the highest-paying technologies.